Our Expert Guide to Tempering and Melting Chocolate

 Baking cookies from scratch is a culinary rite of passage.
 Many of us remember tying on an apron and standing (on tiptoes, maybe) at the kitchen counter, learning to bake a batch of chocolate chip cookies alongside our parents.
 But making chocolate candies at home?
 Few of us can say we've ever given it a go.

 In most cases, shaping and baking cookies is not so much quicker or easier than forming and dipping chocolates.
-I'm convinced that the difference in popularity is explained in one step: tempering chocolate.
+We're convinced that the difference in popularity is explained in one step: tempering chocolate.
 Something about the word "tempering" is intimidating, and it puts many of us off ever trying it.
 But honestly, it's a lot of fun, and once you understand the process, it's worth spending an afternoon creating a bunch of hand-dipped chocolates, or a few sheets of professional-looking chocolate bark in your own kitchen.
-But first, you need to understand what the term tempering means.
+But first, you need to understand what the term tempering means, and how it differs from melting chocolate.
+And just to make sure you've got all of your bases covered, we're also sharing the best methods for melting chocolate, too.

 What Is Tempering?